ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 * `id-pkix-evidence-entity-transaction`
 * `id-pkix-evidence-entity-platform`
 * `id-pkix-evidence-entity-key`
-* Attribute OIDs referenced in the Platform, Key, and Transaction tables (e.g., `id-pkix-evidence-attribute-platform-*`, `id-pkix-evidence-attribute-key-*`, `id-pkix-evidence-attribute-transaction-*`).
+* Claim OIDs referenced in the Platform, Key, and Transaction tables (e.g., `id-pkix-evidence-claim-platform-*`, `id-pkix-evidence-claim-key-*`, `id-pkix-evidence-claim-transaction-*`).

 # Security Considerations

 ## Policies relating to Verifier and Relying Party {#sec-cons-verifier}

-The generation of PKIX Evidence by an HSM is to provide sufficient information to a Verifier and a Relying Party to appraise the Target Environment (the HSM) and make decisions based on this appraisal.
+The generation of PKIX Evidence by an HSM is to provide sufficient information to a Verifier and, ultimately, a Relying Party to appraise the Target Environment (the HSM) and make decisions based on this appraisal.

 The Appraisal Policy associated with the Verifier influences the generation of the Attestation